cbclemmer/Old-Boilerplate/docs/index.md

 - change the public/private setting to default public/private post
 - restrict certain types of posts to certain users

-###policies
-- add policy to make users and posts show able only to those who can view them

 ###core
 - redis
 - make user/show just user.ejs

 ###Backend
 - add markdown posting
-- make privacy for users work
 - collect the first one 50 friend IDs
 - be able to delete posts and users
 - make sure a group cannot take a user's username for it's handle and vise versa